kimiarezaei/Extracting-hand-features-using-Leap-motion-Controler/README.md

-This code connect to Leap motion controller and extract hand and finger features.
+This code connect to Leap motion controller and extract hand and finger features using python.